FullScreenShenanigans/Documentation/Storage.md

 ### Auto Save

 By default, the values in localStorage are not updated when their values change.
-Auto saving, which updates localStorage values, can be enabled when making the ItemsHolder container.
+Auto saving, which updates a value in localStorage, can be enabled when making the ItemsHolder container.

 ```typescript
 let ItemsHolder = new ItemsHoldr({ autoSave: true });
 ```

-To toggle the autoSave feature, use `toggleAutoSave`.
+To toggle autoSave, use `toggleAutoSave`.

 ```typescript
 ItemsHolder.toggleAutoSave();